The long awaited Pydantic v2.12 is here! You can install it now from PyPI:

 JSON Schema changes

-While not breaking, some JSON Schema changes in this release might break your tests if you make assertions on the generated JSON Schemas for your data.
+While not breaking, some JSON Schema changes in this release might affect your tests if you make assertions on the generated JSON Schemas for your data.
 Here are the potential changes thay may affect you:

 - Add regex patterns to JSON schema for

-type (contributed by @Dima-Bulavenko in #11987). - Respect custom title in functions JSON Schema (in #11892).
+Decimaltype (contributed by @Dima-Bulavenko in #11987). - Respect custom title in functions JSON Schema (in #11892).

 - When manually creating TypedDict schemas, the

-key is now used to populate theadditionalProperties
+extra_behaviorkey is now used to populate theadditionalPropertieskeyword.

 After model validators